Vyshnav2255/MyWebsite/_books/how to take smart notes.md

 image: /Images/Books/HTSN.png
 author: Sönke Ahrens
 date: 2021-02-18
-description: The key to good and efficient writing lies in the intelligent organisation of ideas and notes.
+description: The key to good and efficient writing lies in the intelligent organisation of ideas and notes
 layout: book
 rating: 7.5
 ---